robhowley/this-american-client/README.md

-# this-american-client
+# this american client
-client library for this american life's site that (scrapes and) retrieves episode data and scripts
+the this american life client library

 ## Install